jardicc/alchemist/readme.md

 ## Versions

+Alchemist 2.5.0 or higher requires Photoshop version 24.2.0 or higher

-Alchemist 2.1.0 or higher requires Photoshop version 23.3.0 or higher
+Alchemist 2.1.0 requires Photoshop version 23.3.0 or higher

 Alchemist 1.4.0 - 2.0.2 requires Photoshop version from 22.5.x to 23.2.x